-7.5.
-Program/Erase Suspend
+8.5 Program/Erase Suspend

-In some code plus data storage applications, it is often necessary to process certain high-level system interrupts that require relatively immediate reading of code or data from the Flash memory.
-In such an instance, it may not be possible for the system to wait the microseconds or milliseconds required for the Flash memory to complete a program or erase cycle.
-The Program/Erase Suspend command allows a program or erase operation in progress to a particular 64-Kbyte sector of the Flash memory array to be suspended so that other device operations can be performed.
-For example, by suspending an erase operation to a particular sector, the system can perform functions such as a program or read operation within another 64-Kbyte sector in the device.
+In some code-plus-data storage applications, it is often necessary to process certain high-level system interrupts that require relatively immediate reading of code or data from the flash memory.
+In such an instance, it may not be possible for the system to wait the microseconds or milliseconds required for the flash memory to complete a program or erase cycle.
+The Program/Erase Suspend command allows a program or erase operation in progress on a particular 64KB sector of the flash memory array to be suspended so that other device operations can be performed.
+For example, by suspending an erase operation on a particular sector, the system could perform a program or read operation within another 64KB sector of the device.
 Other device operations, such as a Read Status Register, can also be performed while a program or erase operation is suspended.
-Table 7-1 outlines the operations that are allowed and not allowed during a program or erase suspend.
+Table 8-1 outlines the operations that are allowed and not allowed while a program or erase operation is suspended.